CheckiO/checkio-mission-template2/README.md

 CheckiO Mission
 =====================

-The repository is using for sharin missions on CheckiO.
+The repository is used for sharing missions on CheckiO.

 URL for Python version: https://py.checkio.org